catalystshift/beginner-guide-PSO2/docs/index.md

 - Grinders/lambda grinders are earned via ARKS Missions/CO's as well.
 One can also exchange 12* weapons for lambdas if really needed.
 In a pinch, you can get them from the casino and you will notice they are also an option for several exchange shops for different items such as Buster and Divide Medals.
 The last option is not really recommended as there are better uses for those items.
 More importantly, as they are relevant for enhancing things they only become relevant once you hit XH and UH, so...just play normally and most likely you will have quite a bit by the time you need them.

+- Extreme Passes can be exchanged for in the EX-Cube exchange shop for 6 ex-cubes.

 - Triggers(items that let you do urgent quests) can be bought at Rising Weapon Badge exchanges(same row as the ex-cube exchange shop).
 This is important for later farming purposes.
 Some 4 man triggers also drop from their 12 man versions(generally called rematches, for example, Call of the Void dropping from The Malevolent Void trigger).
 4 mans can have better and more reliable drop rates at times.

 - Photon Spheres are the same logic as grinders, earned via normal play.
-Additionally, useless  12* units can be exchanged for spheres, 5 for a single sphere.
-Or, if swimming in ex-cubes, you could consider swapping 10-11*s for them.
+Additionally, useless  12 rarity units can be exchanged for spheres, 5 for a single sphere.
+Or, if swimming in ex-cubes, you could consider swapping 10-11 rarity weapons for them.

 - What about meseta?
 The best advice for meseta is this: Do your weeklies and dailies, and look out for high meseta daily orders(specifically Bar Lodos for 250K meseta).
 Another option that gives ok meseta but is time consuming is spamming extreme quests, **specifically Ruins & Oceanids extreme at stages 36-40**.

 A much better is opening a player shop, player shop passes can be earned by drawing FUN scratch tickets(very low chance), which is something you want to be doing frequently.
 Thankfully 1000 FUN tickets are easily bought at the EX-Cube exchange shop, so inventory management is the only real problem.

-Save valuable items(check via 'Check Item Market Prices') and then put them up for sale once you get your 3 day personal shop pass!
+Save valuable items(check via 'Check Item Market Prices', 'Check Augment Prices') and then put them up for sale once you get your 3 day personal shop pass!
 FUN is earned by regular play, liking things on lookbook, sending kudos' and other things.

-- 'I need this augment...' check the wiki!
+- 'I need this augment...' check the wiki/visiphone!
 They often have drop locations or equipment listed!
 If not listed or you can't find it, come ask in the PSO2 Fleet discord :)

 - Diard/Plania/GolX/Sapphard – These are earned by dismantling 13* and above weapons.
 Diards via 15* dismantling.
 In essence if you are looking at Zig exchanges thinking about this, don't worry about it until you hit UH.